Paper 03: Normal Accidents Theory & The Fallacy of Root Cause Analysis

 I. Introduction: The Newtonian Ghost in the Machine #

-However, in Complex Adaptive Systems like modern cloud-native architectures, the “Swiss Watch” model fails.
-As John Allspaw and the STELLA Report highlight, there is a fundamental gap between the “invisible” system below the line (code, hardware, networks) and the representations above the line (telemetry, dashboards) that operators interact with.
-When a global outage occurs, our instinct is to hunt for a Root Cause.
-This paper argues that in the presence of high complexity, the Root Cause is a phantom, and the accident itself is Normal.
+It falls apart the moment you step into a Complex Adaptive System like a modern cloud-native architecture.
+John Allspaw and the STELLA Report drew the line: the invisible system below the line (code, hardware, networks) and the representations above the line (telemetry, dashboards) that operators actually touch never quite match.
+So when the outage hits, instinct sends us hunting for a Root Cause.
+This paper argues the hunt is a wild goose chase — the Root Cause is a phantom, and the accident itself is Normal.

 II.
 Axiomatic Problem Statement: Failure vs. Accident #